tytydraco/yessleep/out/Annunaki.md

 That night, I gathered my courage and broke into the museum.
 I wished I thought ahead more, because I was caught before I found anything of value.
 When the police took me in, I decided to explain what I saw.
 They laughed, of course.
 I wouldn't have believed it myself if I hadn't seen it.
 Apparently, I had severely damaged some of the other things on display, so the case was taken to court.
 Again I tried to explain what had happened.
 And again nobody believed me.
 My lawyer decided to plead innocent by insanity.
-I was sent to the loony bin the next day.
-And so, I write this note containing what I did find in my cell.
-I plan on ending it all tomorrow, since I don't plan on being around when it occurs.
+I was sent to a insane asylum the next day.
+I managed to smuggle in a notebook and a pen, so I decided to use it to write everything I’ve learned, as well as to write my suicide note. plan on ending it all tomorrow, since I don't plan on being around when it occurs.